bookdown/bookdown.github.io/_bookdown/book/basic/overview.md

 The `"commonmark"` array is a list of CommonMark extension classes.
 All CommonMark extensions are supported which can be instantiated without any dependencies.
 The entry must be a FCQN of the extension class.

-### No `"index"` Content Names

-The target name `index` is reserved by Bookdown for table-of-contents pages.
-If you have an origin that will end up with an `index` target name, use a `"content"` object to rename it to something else.